Customizing Osclass Safely: Hooks, Themes, and Plugins in Production

 • PHP compatibility matrix updated before each release cycle.

-This checklist keeps custom code from becoming hidden operational debt.
+This keeps custom code from blocking the next core update.

 Frequently asked questions